EGO 56V Blower vs Ryobi 40V Blower: Comparison Guide

 Saved this one for last because it is the most tantalizing but also the most obvious.
 First things first, this sucker has a brushless motor.
 Automatic huge checkmarks in the power department and basically everywhere else.

-But to really compare it to some of the legends out there, we compared it to our trusty Stihl BG86C blower.
+But to really compare it to some of the legends out there, we compared it to my trusty Stihl blower.
 The Stihl blower is one of the most dependable, popular gas blower on the market.

 I did look stupid, however I learned a lot.